rochlinn/dri-needs-assessment/index.md

 Based on these findings, recommendations are:

-1. **Coordinate and strategize communications** across portfolio and departments to ensure that researchers are able to easily find and access services
+1. **Coordinate and strategize communications** across portfolios and departments to ensure that researchers are able to easily find and access services;
-2. **Coordinate and strategize services** across porfolios and departments that offers similar/overlapping services, to maximize efforts and reduce duplication
+2. **Coordinate and strategize services** across porfolios and departments that offers similar/overlapping services, to maximize efforts and reduce duplication;
-3. **Coordinate and develop a unified portal** as a centralized entry point to DRI services
+3. **Coordinate and develop a unified portal** as a centralized entry point to DRI services.

 ## Reports